dufferzafar/win-butler/README.md

   Similar to task manager, any restriction on registry editor is removed.

-  Also, the "LastKey", which stores the last registry key you accessed is deleted.
-So you can start afresh.
+  If a registry key is selected, the editor jumps to it.

 * **Ctrl + V** in a command prompt window